 And if any set of classic comics exemplifies just how contentious two talented creators can become over the issue of who deserves the credit for which aspects of their storied collaboration, it’s the same short Avengers run by Thomas, Adams, and Palmer.

 Over the five decades since they produced this small but seminal body of work, Roy Thomas and Neal Adams have both presented their individual perspectives in a variety of interviews, articles, prefaces, and afterwords.
 Those perspectives seem to have been at odds with each other (at least somewhat) almost from the get-go, but have become especially contradictory in recent years.
 As of this writing, the latest (and most rancorous) version of this “he said/he said” occurred in late 2018, in the run-up to the 2019 release of Marvel Studios’ Captain Marvel film (which drew on the Kree-Skrull War for some elements of its plot).
-Conducted as a series of posts and comments on the BleedingCool.com web site, the exchange can be most easily read in sequence here.
+Conducted as a series of posts and comments on the BleedingCool.com web site, the exchange is tricky to read in sequence, but you might start here — or perhaps here.

 As you might imagine, your humble blogger has his own opinions about the two creators’ competing claims.
 But he has no claims to greater knowledge of what actually happened fifty years ago than does anyone else — at least, anyone who’s not Neal Adams or Roy Thomas.
 For that reason — and because I have considerable respect for both creators’ work — we’ll be following a few basic ground rules in discussing this and subsequent chapters of the Kree-Skrull War saga.